-#2 Rasputin’s eyes
+#1 Rasputin’s eyes

 Grigori Yefimovich Rasputin was born on 21st January (Old calendar: 9th January) 1869, in the village of Prokrovskoye, Siberia.
 Literally, in the middle of nowhere.
-He was a son of peasants, which was likely the only occupation available in -40 degrees Siberia.
+He was a son of peasants, no doubt a hardened lit in -40 degrees Siberia.
 Apart from his near illiteracy, a common characteristic in the overwhelming peasant population of the Russian Empire, not much is known of his childhood and personality then.

 When he finally returned home, Rasputin was a changed man.
 He had become vegetarian, quit drinking, and prayed more than ever.
 Or at least, that’s what he claimed.
-While still a faithful married man, Rasputin developed a habit of travelling frequently, spending more and more time in the pub.
-Sorry, praying.
-And when he was in Prokrovskoye, a group of acolytes followed him everywhere, like ducklings.
+While still a married man, Rasputin developed a habit of travelling frequently, spending more and more time in the taverns.
+And when he was in Prokrovskoye, a group of acolytes begun following him everywhere, like ducklings.
 A fact I imagine, was frowned on by his wife.

-#4 Rasputin, lover of the Russian Queen
+#3 Rasputin, lover of the Russian queen?

 The day after, Alexei miraculously recovered.
-Some believed Rasputin possessed hypnotic abilities.
-Others argue that bleeding can be intensified under emotional stress, therefore Rasputin’s supreme self-confidence calmed the stressed Tsarina, in turn allowing Alexei to calm.
-And by keeping the doctors from touching him, allowed Alexei to relax, and thus the bleeding receded.
-Alexandra’s trust in Rasputin became unshakable henceforth, believing he was the only hope for her son to live a long life, and went on to call him Our Friend.
+Some believe nowadays that Rasputin possessed hypnotic abilities, while others argue that bleeding can be intensified under emotional stress, therefore Rasputin’s unparalleled self-confidence calmed the stressed Tsarina, in turn allowing Alexei to calm.
+And by keeping the doctors from touching him, he allowed Alexei to relax, thus the bleeding receded.
+Alexandra’s trust in Rasputin became unshakable henceforth, believing he was the only hope for her son to live a long life, and went on to call Rasputin, ‘Our Friend’.

 “My child, you think I’m polluting you, but I’m not.
 I’m purifying you”

 Rasputin’s famous line when trying to get laid.
 1913